vansh1702/VanshBookStore/VanshBookStore/README.txt

-Installed Microsoft.AspNetCore.Mvc.ViewFeatures packages for the errors and now working fine Modified the ProductController and added some using statements at the top Modified the API call to include the Category and CoverType properties
+Installed Microsoft.AspNetCore.Mvc.ViewFeatures packages for the errors and now working fine Modified the ProductController and added some using statements at the top Modified the API call to include the Category and CoverType properties Added an Index View and modified the code for it to show on Product page and gave the reference new product.js Modified the product.js for it to work and modified the _Layout.cshtml so as to add a new link to Product.
+After running and testing it shows an error and shows as AJAX error No luck fixing error :(
+2244 closing